weefbellington/screenplay/README.md

 #####Hasn't somebody already figured out this stuff?

 Libraries like [Flow](https://github.com/square/flow) have been created to address the problem of the missing backstack.
 Screenplay is designed to handle the rest of in the equation.

+#####So what does it do?

+I'm glad you asked!
+The Screenplay manages a number of things for you:

-It acts as a controller for your Views, managing View creation and automatically detaching Views from the screen when they are no longer needed.
-Screenplay also animates between Views during screen transitions, and provides a component-oriented interface which applies behavior to screens and enables separation of View display from presentation.
+1. It acts as a controller for your Views, managing View creation and automatically detaching Views from the screen when they are no longer needed.
+2. It also animates between Views during screen transitions
+3. It and provides a component-oriented interface which applies behavior to screens.
+The modular architecture encourages separation of View display from presentation.

 ###2.
 Core principles